The short answer

 When it's closer to a real problem

 Poly-B is more serious when the home is on a well or high-chlorine municipal supply (which ages it faster), when the pipe already shows leaks or repairs, or when your insurer flatly declines coverage and a repipe isn't in your budget.
-In a rushed multiple-offer situation with no time to confirm insurance, walking can be the smart call.
+In a rushed multiple-offer situation with no time to confirm insurance, the missing information is itself the risk.

 What it costs to fix

-A full-house repipe typically runs $4,000–15,000, depending on size, access, and the drywall and finishes that must be opened and patched afterward.
-That's your negotiating number — get it in writing from a licensed plumber.
+A full-house repipe typically runs $6,000 to $18,000, depending on size, access, and the drywall and finishes that must be opened and patched afterward.
+That's your negotiating number.
+Get it in writing from a licensed plumber.

 How to handle it in your offer